 In the morning, discover Veliko Tarnovo.
 Take a stroll in the Old Town, where you will find charming handcraft shops and discover icon painting, woodcarving, weaving, coppersmithing, and silversmithing.
-Enjoy a cup of Turkish coffee made on hot sand, just as it was prepared over a century ago.

 Next, discover Tsarevets, a fortification and church high on a majestic hill, seat of kings and the Bulgarian patriarch during the Second Bulgarian Kingdom.
 View the fortress walls and watchtowers, the Patriarch’s church, and Baldwin Tower.